Skip to content

 As with anything in the meditation practice, we just watch, listen, note, let be, let go, and keep questioning the question…”What is my Way?”
 “What is my path?”
 “Who am I?”

-Isn’t this the inquiry I am always making?
-Every day and every moment?
+Perhaps I am obsessive but this the inquiry I make every single day.
 Each morning, to wake up and immediately be curious, to go make the coffee, sit down, and ask myself these questions.
-Grab a journal and at the top of the page ask yourself, “What is my Way?
+Grab a journal and at the top of the page ask, “What is my Way?
 What is my Path?
 Who am I?”
 And to sit with these.
+Sometimes on a large, abstract, meaning-of-life scale.
+Most times, in the ordinary day-to-day anxieties, calendar checking, personal budget crunching, and the to-do list that I will inevitably fail at.
+In the moment, it matters, and is inspiring.
+Whatever it is and however un-profound it seems, all I do, all my thoughts and actions, are hopefully a reflection of these questions.
+At least, may there be some fragment of alignment in my actions.

 The intention here is to remain open to not knowing, perhaps allowing yourself to come to the point of admitting, “I don’t know,” and then experiment with relaxing a bit into this not-knowing instead of condemning yourself for it.